rpm-software-management/rpm/docs/manual/spec.md

 #### ExcludeOS

-Package is not buildable on specific OS'es listed here.
+Package is not buildable on specific OSes listed here.

 #### ExclusiveOS

-Package is only buildable on OS'es listed here.
+Package is only buildable on OSes listed here.

 #### BuildArch (or BuildArchitectures)